Nutrition Tips for NDIS Participants: How an NDIS Dietitian Can Support Your Health and Independence

 2. Plan Ahead for Balanced Meals

-• Fruits and vegetables for vitamins, minerals, and fibre
+• Fruits and vegetables: For essential vitamins, minerals, and fibre

-• Healthy fats (avocado, olive oil, nuts) for heart and brain function
+• Healthy fats: Avocado, olive oil, and nuts — for heart and brain function

-Your NDIS dietitian can help you plan simple meals, create shopping lists, and find practical cooking solutions suited to your abilities and preferences.
+Your NDIS dietitian can help you design simple meal plans, create grocery lists, and find easy, affordable cooking solutions that match your preferences and physical ability.

 3. Stay Hydrated